This Diploma in Expressive Arts Therapy has been described as unique and pioneering in Ireland

 Assessment for this course will be through –

-- A typed reflection paper of 2,000 words describing the learner’s experience and learning within the module.
+- A typed essay of 3,000 words describing the learner’s personal experience and theoretical learning within the modules.

-- A creative portfolio and presentation to the group illustrating personal and professional development (ongoing basis within the module)
+- Generation of a creative portfolio and a presentation to the class group illustrating personal and professional development (ongoing throughout the module)

-Module 1: Christine Moran, MA., Expressive Arts Therapist, IACP Supervisor and Author.
+Christine Moran, MA., MIACP, MEAC, Expressive Arts Therapist, Accredited Supervisor and Author.

 Both Facilitators trained with the late Natalie Rogers.